 If you are used to beef rendang that includes this ingredient, feel free to add some kerisik (about 4 tablespoon) near the end of your cooking, typically right before it’s done.

 Rendang Sapi Padang - Padang Style Beef Rendang

 Cook Time: 4 hours

 Total Time: 4 hours 30 mins

-- 5 kaffir lime leaves (Indonesian: daun jeruk)
+- 5 kaffir lime leaves (Indonesian: daun jeruk), remove the ribs

 - Grind the following into spice paste